rh-mobb/aro-workshop-content/aro-content/app/2-deploy-app.md

 On the following screen, click on Pipeline Runs to view the status of each Pipeline Run.
 <img src="images/pipeline-run-ocp.png">

-Lastely, click on the piperun name and you can see all the details and steps of the Pipeline.
+Lastely, click on the PipeRun name and you can see all the details and steps of the Pipeline.
 If your are curious, also click on logs and view the logs of the different tasks that were ran.
 <img src="images/pipeline-run-details-ocp.png">

 # Event Triggering
 So now we can successfully build and deploy new code by manually runnning a pipeline run.
-But how can we configure the pipeline to run automatically when we commit code with GIT?
+But how can we configure the pipeline to run automatically when we commit code with git?
 We can do so with an Event Listener and a Trigger!

 Let's start by looking at the resources we will be creating to create our event listener and trigger.